 Developmental assignment opportunities are available for the professional development of CP-55 careerists.
 These opportunities allow careerists to work at the Department of the Army Inspector General Agency (DAIG) or other field IG offices.
 Developmental assignments include, but are not necessarily limited to, duties and responsibilities designed to broaden the careerists' perspectives of the issues pertinent to the Army and the execution of the four IG functions

 Programs include training and courses conducted within the Army or other DoD activities and Federal agencies, symposiums, workshops, and seminars providing professional training for IGs; leadership and management development programs; and other training opportunities and courses.
 These training opportunities are 120 calendar days or less in duration.
 Attendance at seminars and workshops must be for the purpose of training and not to participate in annual organizational meetings.
 The purpose is to broaden careerists' core and critical competencies and operational techniques for a global environment.

 Inspector General (IG) Advanced Course

-The IG Advanced Course is a five-day resident course designed to enhance the skills of experienced IGs in selected aspects of Inspections, Assistance, and Investigations and to teach strategies to improve the quality of written IG products.
-The Inspector General School will conduct three IG Advanced Courses per year: one in April and two in August.
+The IG Advanced Course is a 5-day resident course designed to enhance the skills of experienced IGs in selected aspects of Inspections, Assistance, and Investigations and to teach strategies to improve critical thinking and the quality of written IG products.
+The Inspector General School will conduct three IG Advanced Courses per year.
 Graduates will receive a Certificate of Training upon successful completion of the course.
-Successful completion of the course, however, is not a requirement to maintain IG certification.
+Successful completion of the course; however, is not a requirement to maintain IG certification.